geoneric/fern/documents/Texts/DataModel/Ontology.rst

 Modelling environment
 ---------------------
 All attributes are passive, in the sense that they are just values and there is no behavioural logic coupled to the attribute that is able to change the attribute values.
 All attributes are input to operations that return newly calculated attribute values.
-This is common usage in map algebra implementations, but agent based models tend to use an object oriented type of approach that couples behaviour with attribute values.
+This is common usage in map algebra implementations, but agent based models tend to use an object oriented approach that couples behaviour with attribute values.
 The same functionality can be achieved by defining functions that recieve attributes that are coupled to spatially discrete objects, for example.
 This results in a general algebraic modelling language where operations accept all kinds of attributes, creating new attributes.